Icon Legend: Catalog Navigation

 For other numbers, consult the University Directory and search for the office title that matches your needs; the Office of Undergraduate Admissions and the Office of Records and Registration are most often needed by incoming students.

 These offices are located on the second floor of the Charles W. Donaldson Student Services Center.

 The Academic Advisors provide advice on the selection of required courses and programs for undeclared majors.
 All students who are undecided about a specific field of study must contact this office, located on the third floor of the Student Services Center.

 If you have decided on a major or have narrowed your choice to a few areas, contact the academic advisor or chairperson of the appropriate department or the dean of the college or school.

 If you have a problem or concern regarding student life on campus or have a question about student judicial affairs, start at the Student Experience Center, located on the upper level of the Donaghey Student Center.

 The Information Center is also located in the Donaghey Student Center on the first floor across from the bookstore; personnel there can assist you with specific questions.

 Department chairpersons and deans are appropriate people to contact for any academic problem at any time.
 All academic units are under the direction of the provost and executive vice chancellor.

 The Catalog provides you with background information about the university and available programs.
 You will also find other important information to assist you.
-Information can be accessed via college and departments sections and via program listings and course descriptions.
+Information can be accessed via college and department sections and via program listings and course descriptions.
 Each of these sections describes the requirements for major and/or minor programs.
 Most courses are scheduled at least once every two years.
 The Interdisciplinary Studies section lists degree programs that involve work in more than one department or college.